Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 Through repeated operation, the cycle stabilises the cooperative boundary.
 It maintains the conditions under which participants continue to engage in coordinated activity.

 At different points within the temporal structure, contribution may be represented in forms that enable its transfer across agents or across time.

+The stability of cooperation therefore depends not only on crossing the cooperative boundary initially, but on continuously reproducing the conditions under which the boundary remains traversable across time.

 The cooperative boundary is therefore not a one-time transition.
 It is a continuously sustained condition, dependent on the ongoing operation of temporal coordination.